Diseases & Conditions : Care of the Terminally Ill Child

 Pain is a sensation of discomfort, distress, or agony.
 Because pain is unique to each individual, a person's pain can't truly be judged by anyone else.

 Pain may be acute or chronic.
 Acute pain is severe and lasts a relatively short time.
 It's usually a signal that body tissue is being injured in some way, and the pain generally disappears when the injury heals.
 Chronic pain may range from mild to severe, and is present to some degree for long periods of time.
 Medicating pain before it becomes too severe is advised.
-If pain medication isn't given for a long period of time, it may not be as helpful.
+If pain medicine isn't given for a long period of time, it may not be as helpful.

 Many people believe that if a person has been diagnosed with a terminal illness, he or she must be in pain.
 This isn't necessarily the case, and, when pain is present, it can be reduced or even prevented.
-Pain management is an important topic to discuss with your child's physician.
+Pain management is an important topic to discuss with your child's healthcare provider.

-Pain may occur as a result of the illness, or for other reasons.
+Pain may happen as a result of the illness, or for other reasons.
 Children normally have headaches, general discomfort, pains, and muscle strains as part of being a child.
 Not every pain a child expresses is a result of the illness.